 Who determines who can make all the English grammar rules so when to change them?
 I scoured the net for almost any whiff of any Nationwide Sentence structure Rules Agency or even a Govt Office of Sentence structure, or a Federal Language Regulatory Payment, or Federal Sentence structure Board.
-English novels
+Interpreter

 - Hot English Magazine.

 - No. The principles don't change.
 My personal favorite grammar guide is.